damanic/mjm-clinic/readme.txt

 All plugin generated output includes an abundance of css classes and id's all of which use mjm-clinic prefixes to prevent conflicts with any other plugins or themes.
 MJM Clinic works out of the box, but theme developers can easily over-ride the default presentation styles and templates.

-TO OVERIDE THE DEFAULT CSS
+TO OVERRIDE THE DEFAULT CSS
 Copy the following files from {MJM-CLINIC-PLUGIN-DIR}/css/ to {YOUR-THEME-DIR}/mjm-clinic/ .
 Customise away.

 * `public.css`

-TO OVERIDE THE BOOKING FORM JS
+TO OVERRIDE THE BOOKING FORM JS
 Copy the following files from {MJM-CLINIC-PLUGIN-DIR}/js/ to {YOUR-THEME-DIR}/mjm-clinic/ .
 Customise away.

 * `booking_form.js`

-TO OVERIDE THE BOOKING FORM HTML
+TO OVERRIDE THE BOOKING FORM HTML
 Copy the following files from {MJM-CLINIC-PLUGIN-DIR}/views/templates/ to {YOUR-THEME-DIR}/mjm-clinic/ .
 Customise away.

 * `shortcode-booking-form.php`

-TO OVERIDE THE [mjm-clinic-service-box-links] HTML Copy the following files from {MJM-CLINIC-PLUGIN-DIR}/views/templates/ to {YOUR-THEME-DIR}/mjm-clinic/ .
+TO OVERRIDE THE [mjm-clinic-service-box-links] HTML Copy the following files from {MJM-CLINIC-PLUGIN-DIR}/views/templates/ to {YOUR-THEME-DIR}/mjm-clinic/ .
 Customise away.

 * `shortcode-boxlinks-service.php`
 * `shortcode-boxlinks-service-category.php`

-TO OVERIDE THE [mjm-clinic-condition-list] SEARCHABLE CONDITIONS HTML Copy the following files from {MJM-CLINIC-PLUGIN-DIR}/views/templates/ to {YOUR-THEME-DIR}/mjm-clinic/ .
+TO OVERRIDE THE [mjm-clinic-condition-list] SEARCHABLE CONDITIONS HTML Copy the following files from {MJM-CLINIC-PLUGIN-DIR}/views/templates/ to {YOUR-THEME-DIR}/mjm-clinic/ .
 Customise away.

 * `shortcode-condition-list.php`